Zenexer/MineScript/README.md

 Create a directory inside your live directory also named for the instance.
 Assuming your MineScript directory is named `bukkit`:

     mkdir live/bukkit

+Now we need to set permissions on everything.
+Return to the MineScript folder and run:

+    sudo internal/reclaim.sh /srv/mc

 Preparing Server
 ----------------